hertzsprung/cutcell-advection/src/slant-cell-advection/small-cell-avoidance.md

   - it is no longer possible to separate horizontal/vertical gradient calculations [walko-avissar2008]
   - velocity points may not have pressure points on both sides [kirkpatrick2003]
 - thin-wall approximation
-  - bonaventura uses vertical thin walls for modelling slanted terrain in the discretisation of the pressure equation
+  - bonaventura uses vertical thin walls for modelling slanted terrain in the discretisation of the pressure equation, but I don't *think* this alleviates the small cell problem?
   - steppeler2002 use vertical and horizontal thin walls
 - semi-implicit treatment